 DEBERT – The future of an after-school children’s program in Debert is in jeopardy.

-During a community meeting earlier this week, about 40 people gathered, including people whose children use the program and local politicians.
+gathered, including people whose children use the program and local politicians.

 Karen Casey, the MLA for Colchester North, and Colchester County Coun.
 Doug MacInnes offered to canvass area businesses, asking for financial support.
 In addition, a number of community residents will encourage others to help.